fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/README.md

 ## How to set up the contacts with Remix ##
 The parameters are set so that they can be executed on the Rinkeby Network.
 If you plan to use the services of Chainlink, you can get free LINK here: https://faucets.chain.link/rinkeby
+* Note: Rinkeby Network is down.
+You will need to find an alternative.

 ### Step 1
 Deploy the contracts with the SVG information of the football players from *players.sol*: